ReKreker/shooker/docs/hooks xml.md

 - local: #include "our_lib.h"<br />
 **Only libs with fully-inline functions can be included!**
 ### hook
-Function from library to hook
-#### patch
-Define hook function.
+Define hooked function and hook's code.
 Have to use _s() for create stack-based strings to avoid broken xref.

 ```
 <?xml version="1.0" encoding="UTF-8"?>